apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/parameter-validator.md

      }
      ```

-  2. Add a file in the services folder under META-INF, with the implementation interface x.x.x.ExceptionToResponseConverter\ (with package name\) as the name, and the concrete implementation class x.x.x.ConstraintViolationExceptionToResponseConverter\ (with package name\) as the content.
+  2. Add a file in the services folder under META-INF, with the implemented interface x.x.x.ExceptionToResponseConverter(with package name\) as the name, and the implementation class x.x.x.ConstraintViolationExceptionToResponseConverter(with package name\) as the content.